Posted/Effective: December 5, 2023

-6.1 Service Level.
-The "Service Obligation" means that the Service will be operational and available to Customer at least 99% of the period from 6:00 a.m. - 5:00 p.m. in the Pacific time zone ("Business Hours") during any calendar month (subject to the provisions of this Article 6).
-If Criteria does not meet the Service Obligation during any calendar month, Criteria shall extend the Term by a period equal to the duration of the failure to meet the Service Obligation (the "Service Interruption"), plus an additional 30 days, without additional charge (collectively, the "Extension").
-The Extension will apply only if Customer notifies Criteria within 48 hours of such Service Interruption by email to "accounting at criteriacorp.com" (or to such other address as Criteria may designate), with the email subject "HireSelect Service Interruption."
-The additional 30 days will apply to no more than 1 Extension per calendar month.
+6.01 Service Level.
+We commit that the Service will not materially fall below the Service Obligation.
+The "Service Obligation" means that the Service will be operational and available to Customer at least 99% of the time during any calendar month (subject to the provisions of this Section 6).
+If Company does not meet the Service Obligation during any calendar month, we will provide Customer with a Service credit at no charge by extending the Term by a period equal to the duration of the failure to meet the Service Obligation (the "Service Interruption"), plus an additional 30 days (collectively, the "Extension").
+The Extension will apply only if Customer notifies Company within 48 hours of a Service Interruption by email to "firstname.lastname@example.org" for Criteria services or for video interviews (or to such other address as we may designate), with the email subject "Service Interruption."
+The additional 30 days will apply to no more than one Extension per calendar month.

 7. Content & IP.

-- Online Policies.
+8. Online Policies.

 9. Representations & Warranties.

-9.1 From Customer.
+9.01 From Customer.
 Customer represents and warrants that:

 (b) it is a corporation, the sole proprietorship of an individual 18 years or older, or another entity authorized to do business pursuant to applicable law;

-(c) it will use the Service for business purposes and not for personal, family, household, or other consumer purposes;
+(c) it will use the Service for internal business purposes and not for personal, family, household, or other consumer purposes;

 (d) it has the full right and authority to enter into, execute, and perform its obligations under this Agreement;